renbytes/spex/README.md

 swift-format -i -r Sources/ Tests/
 ```

 > Note: you will need to install `swift-lint` if you don't already have it.
+Run `brew install swift-format`.

 **Test**